Food Protection Overview

 - IDPH, Frequently Asked Questions for Food Handler Training in Illinois

-- Local Food Service Sanitation Manager and Food Handler Courses
+- Local Food Service Manager, Food Handler and Allergen Awareness Courses

 - FDA, Safe Food Handling at Home, What You Need to Know